nasa-gcn/gcn-schema/README.md

 2. Follow the above steps from Step 3 on.

-**Note**: GCN maintainers are responsible for version tagging.
-When producers are ready to publish their alerts, please contact the GCN maintainers to tag a new version of the schema.
+**Note**: Version tagging is managed by the GCN maintainers.
+Producers, when ready to publish alerts, please contact the GCN maintainers to tag a new version of the schema.